Spaying & Neutering

 At what age should I get my pet spayed or neutered?

-Dogs and cats approximately 5 months old should be considered for spaying or neutering.
-Spaying a pet when they are in the heat requires extra attention.
+Dogs and cats approximately 6 months old should be considered for spaying or neutering.
+It is beneficial to get your female animal spayed before their first heat cycle, spaying a pet, when they are in heat, requires extra attention.
 Extra attention is also required for lactating, pregnant, and overweight pets.

 How long will the procedure take?